 Whether your goal is to lose body fat, build muscle or become stronger or faster your focus should always be on one thing: improving your overall athletic performance.
 Athletes train in the weight room and on the field to enhance their talent and skill.
 Being the best lifter doesn’t necessarily make them a gold medalist, however, it increases their athletic potential which enhances skill acquisition.
 And while maintaining a certain aesthetic look isn’t an athletes top priority, it’s often a nice by-product of training with a purpose.

 As we enter the 6th year of our coveted Athlete Development Program, we’ve arrived at a whole new ball game.
 We’ve upped the ante with programming, new testing protocols and competitiveness.
 As the name suggests: ‘Athletic Development Program’ is exactly that; you participate in a program based on what athletes perform ‘in-season.’
 Ultimately, you will work on getting faster, more powerful, leaner and more importantly, maintaining strength, through a combination of field-based training and individual training events.

-While the ADP is catered to supplement and improve our performance over the year to date, it is developed with competitiveness in mind in order to provide the requisite motivation during the challenging winter months.
+While the ADP is catered to supplement and improve our performance over the year to date, it is developed with competitiveness in mind in order to provide a kick in the pants post our winter hibernation.
 Like any of our specific programs, there will be a break-up at the end of the program and in-line with our local business focus, the lunch after the final challenge will be held at an establishment that sells copious amounts of alcohol.

 I’ve already been training.
 Why should I do this?